Dana Devine: Research and career

-Devine's research specialties are in blood system management and quality improvement, platelet biology and coagulation, and complement biochemistry.
-She is President of the Biomedical Excellence for Safer Transfusion (BEST) Collaborative, where her projects focus on improving the processing, quality, and utilization of conventional blood components.
+Devine's research specialties were in blood system management and quality improvement, platelet biology and coagulation, and complement biochemistry.
+She was President of the Biomedical Excellence for Safer Transfusion (BEST) Collaborative, where her projects focused on improving the processing, quality, and utilization of conventional blood components.
 She attended her first BEST meeting in 2002, subsequently joining the Conventional Components team under the direction of Dr. Sherrill Slitchter and Nancy Heddle.
-Following this she co-led the team with Dr. Pieter van der Meer and still holds this role today.
-Dana’s efforts with BEST as an executive have led to the publishing of papers in notable journals.
-As President, Devine is keen on leading Best Collaborative to address pressing issues in the community including the loss of DEHP from blood storage containers and reminding blood operators of the need to revalidate everything that they make.
-As President, she will serve a four-year term for BEST Collaborative.
+Following this she co-led the team with Dr. Pieter van der Meer.
+Devine's efforts with BEST as an executive led to the publishing of papers in notable journals.
+As President, Devine was keen on leading Best Collaborative to address pressing issues in the community including the loss of DEHP from blood storage containers and reminding blood operators of the need to revalidate everything that they make.

-Her laboratory at the University of British Columbia is focused on improving the storage quality of platelet units.
-Devine is also involved in research on the use of convalescent plasma to treat COVID-19, as well as research using Raman spectroscopy to assess the quality of stored red blood cells.
+Her laboratory at the University of British Columbia was focused on improving the storage quality of platelet units.
+Devine was also involved in research on the use of convalescent plasma to treat COVID-19, as well as research using Raman spectroscopy to assess the quality of stored red blood cells.

-Dana also is a member of various boards for biotechnology companies and blood operators.
-Devine is the chair of the medical advisory board for Macopharma, a transfusion product company based in Lille, France.
-She also serves as a member of the board of directors for a gene therapy start-up based in Boston, US, STMR.Bio.
-She also sits on the research advisory boards for blood operators, including the Australian Red Cross Lifeblood, Vitalant, and the Bloodworks Northwest (formerly Puget Sound Blood Centre).
-Dana Devine also chairs the medical advisory committee for the largest blood operator in the United States, the American Red Cross.
+Devine was a member of various boards for biotechnology companies and blood operators.
+Devine was the chair of the medical advisory board for Macopharma, a transfusion product company based in Lille, France.
+She also served as a member of the board of directors for a gene therapy start-up based in Boston, US, STMR.Bio.
+She sat on the research advisory boards for blood operators, including the Australian Red Cross Lifeblood, Vitalant, and the Bloodworks Northwest (formerly Puget Sound Blood Centre).
+Devine chaired the medical advisory committee for the largest blood operator in the United States, the American Red Cross.

-Dana has been credited with over one-hundred paper publications in scientific journals.
+Devine was credited with over one-hundred paper publications in scientific journals.
 Her publications have garnered over ten-thousand citations.
 Her most cited paper is title "Clinical outcomes following institution of the Canadian universal leukoreduction program for red blood cell transfusions", with over 400 citations.

+Devine retired from Canadian Blood Services in 2023.
+She died on November 12, 2024.
+In 2024, Canadian Blood Services and the Canadian Society of Transfusion Medicine jointly introduced the Dana Devine Award to further careers in transfusion research.